-Standard 3.2.1.F: Rooflines
+Standard 2.2.1.F: Rooflines

-Rooflines shall be segmented and varied within an overall horizontal context.
 Roofline ridges and parapets shall not run unbroken for more than 100 feet.
+Variable roof forms shall be incorporated into the building design, and no more than two side-by-side units may be covered by one unarticulated roof.
 Variation may be accomplished by changing the roof height, offsets, direction of slope, and by including elements such as dormers.